gelatodigital/limit-orders-lib/packages/limit-orders-lib/README.md

 3. Fetch orders

-Note: to display the minReturn you should always use the `adjustedMinReturn` field of the order.
+Note: to display the minimum amount returned (i.e the output amount of the order) you should always use the `adjustedMinReturn` field of the order.

 ```javascript
 const allOrders = await gelatoLimitOrders.getOrders(userAddress);